Uploading Files in Windows

 When uploading files via PHP and potentially other things in Lando on Windows you may see an error like the following:

 The upload directory private://TESTDIR for the file field field_TESTFIELD could not be created or is not accessible.
 A newly uploaded file could not be saved in this directory as a consequence, and the upload was canceled.

-php will incorrectly assume a writable directory mounted by Docker for Windows is in fact not writable.
+php will incorrectly assume a writable directory mounted by Docker Desktop is in fact not writable.